shervinazadi/topoGenesis/README.md

-# VolPy
+# topoGenesis

-VolPy is a python package for scientific computing with volumetric data.
+topoGenesis is a python package that offers topological structures and methods for Generative Systems and Sciences.

 ## Module Installation